OmerPuterman/C-Project/README.md

-# FinalEfrat - Year 2 C Project
+# Final Project C - Year 2 C Project

 This repository contains a C programming project developed during the second year of university as part of our coursework.
 The project was created using Visual Studio and focuses on fundamental concepts of C programming, data structures, and application logic.